 - Yes. but rainfall or snowfall is very rare in Antarctica because it is a desert.

-- It rains only at coastal areas, when the temperatures are above freezing level.
+- It rains only in coastal areas when the temperatures are above freezing level.

-- When it snows, the snow build up over a large period of time to form thick sheets of ice.
+- When it snows, the snow builds up over a large period to form thick sheets of ice.

 Seasons in Antarctica